 Two-factor authentication is practically a standard, so much so that you already might be using it right now when you bank or use certain accounts.
 If not, you can see if your bank offers it as an option in your settings the next time you log in.
 Or, you can contact your bank for help to get it set up.

 Avoid phishing attacks: Look at your email inbox with a skeptical eye

 Phishing is a popular way for crooks to steal personal information by way of email, where a crook will look to phish (“fish”) personal and financial information out of you.
 No two phishing emails look alike.
-They can range from a request from a stranger posing as a lawyer who wants you to assist with a bank transfer—to an announcement about (phony) lottery winnings, “Just send us your bank information and we’ll send your prize to you!”
+They can range from a request from a stranger posing as a lawyer who wants you to help with a bank transfer—to an announcement about (phony) lottery winnings.
+“Just send us your bank information and we’ll send your prize to you!”
 Those are a couple of classics.
 However, phishing emails have become much more sophisticated in recent years.
-Now, slicker hackers will pose as banks, online stories, and credit card companies, often using well-designed emails that look almost the same as the genuine article.
+Now, slicker hackers will pose as banks, online stores, and credit card companies, often using well-designed emails that look almost the same as the genuine article.

 Be skeptical about calls as well.
 Fraudsters use the phone too.

 It might seem a little traditional, yet criminals still like to use the phone.
 In fact, they rely on the fact that many still see the phone as a trusted line of communication.
 This is known as “vishing,” which is short for “voice phishing.”
 The aim is the same as it is with phishing.
 The fraudster is looking to lure you into a bogus financial transaction or attempting to steal information, whether that’s financial, personal, or both.
 They might call you directly, posing as your bank or even as tech support from a well-known company, or they might send you a text or email that directs you to call their number.